-If you have a toddler or preschooler in your home or work with younger children, then I’m guessing you’ve heard about sensory bottles.
-We are long time fans and love discovering new ideas for making them – such as the time we made a really cool slow-mo calm down bottle, or when we worked out how to add scent to our rainstick sensory bottle!
-The glowing bottle is all kinds of awesome and our rainbow sensory bottle super pretty – you know, I just can’t pick a favourite because every new bottle becomes my next favourite!
+If you have a toddler or preschooler in your home, or work with younger children, then I’m guessing you’ve heard about sensory bottles.
+We are long time fans and love discovering new ideas for making them – such as the time we made a really cool slow-mo calm down bottle, or when we worked out how to add scent to our rainstick sensory bottle– so awesome!
+Another favorite was this glowing bottle and our rainbow sensory bottle is super pretty – you know, I just can’t pick a favorite because every new bottle becomes my next top pick!

 Like this super cute bunny bottle!
 I mean, the tail, the nose, the whiskers, the pretty pink…what’s not to love!

-This bottle is simple to make and would make a gorgeous addition to your classroom in the lead up to Easter, or a fun surprise hiding in your own child’s Easter basket, but really bunnies are fun any time of year so don’t let timing stop you!
+This bottle is simple to make and would make a gorgeous addition to your classroom in the lead up to Easter, or it could be a fun surprise hiding in your own child’s Easter basket, but really bunnies are fun any time of year so don’t let timing stop you!

 How to Make an Easter Bunny Sensory Bottle

 (This tutorial contains Amazon affiliate links to products used in the project.
 I may earn a small commission from qualifying purchases.)